zach-oliver/pymadeeasy/README.md

 - [ref](https://github.com/zach-oliver/ref) is my first pass at this project starting with Python 2.x.
 At some point I needed to move on to 3.x so that journey starts now.
 - [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) is a Python style guide from Google that points to a few common tools as well as formatting standards.
 As I learn more about these, I will strive to adhere to these so others can better understand my code.
 - [Semantic Versioning](https://semver.org/) is a commonly known versioning scheme that I will do my best to adhere to over the course of this project.
-- [Markdown Guide](https://www.markdownguide.org/basic-syntax) is the guide I used for this README

 ## Versions
 ### 0.0.1